seriocomic/wordpress-cloud-media-offloader-plugin/readme.txt

 1. Settings Page

 == Changelog ==
-Please see the GitHub [Releases](https://github.com/cloudverve/wordpress-cloud-media-offloader-plugin/releases) page.
+Please see the GitHub [Releases](https://github.com/seriocomic/wordpress-cloud-media-offloader-plugin/releases) page.

 == Upgrade Notice ==
-The code has been completely refactored, a new B2 API is being used and some deprecation notices were fixed.
+Composer has been updated to allow plugin to run on PHP8+